 Counselling can help a lot of people, but sometimes there is an underlying psychological or physical issue impacting what you are dealing with.
 In these cases where you require psychological support we have a member of our network who is a registered Psychologist.
 We would be happy to point you in the direction of our Psychologist as needed.
 We also have a network of other professional and sensitive health care providers that we can refer you to.
 For example for Sexual Health screening with have friendly, appropriate doctors and nurse practitioner clinics we can recommend.
 We offer a discounted initial session so that you can come in, share what you are dealing with and what you expect from counselling.
 We provide a service that is honest and we only want the best for you.
 Therefore, we have no problem referring you if we feel that someone else is better suited to help you.
 If you feel like you can’t work with your counsellor, we can recommend someone else who may be a better match.
 We won’t be upset if you say you want a different style of counselling.
 What’s most important is that you feel comfortable with the counsellor.
 If you prefer a female counsellor, please let us know and we can refer you to the female psychologist in our network.

 How much does counselling cost?

 Sessions are 50 minutes long.
-The first session costs $110 ($95 for Concession) and we allow up to 75 minutes, follow-up sessions cost $75.
+The first session costs $120 ($90 for Concession) and we allow up to 75 minutes, follow-up sessions cost $80.
 Our pricing is similar to that of a physiotherapist, chiropractor, or doctor (and much cheaper and less painful than seeing a dentist!)
 Your mental and emotional well-being are important to us.
 If cost is a real barrier, please discuss this with us during your first session.
-If you have a mental health care plan you may be about to assess psychological services on a bulk billed basis.

 How many sessions do I need?